Symfony tutorial for beginners

 Conclusion

 In this tutorial, you have learned how to create a simple CRUD application.
-From this point, I suggest learning more about doctrine, Symfony forms.
+From this point, I suggest learning more about doctrine, and Symfony forms.

 If you want to see the full project, you can find it here on GitHub.